OgetoOndicho/DATA-SCIENCE-103/README.md

 - JupyterNotebooks

 ## DATA SOURCE.
-The data was obtained from Kaggle: : [E-Commerce Order Risk Classification Dataset (kaggle.com)]
+The data was obtained from a secondary source.
+In this case Kaggle.
+The Link to the actual data source is: https://E-CommerceOrderRiskClassificationDatasetkagggle.com